SomeDer/plan-maker/README.md

 ```
 * However, if you are doing this after 13:00, then you will not see the event, as it should already be done.
 If you are doing this between 12:00 and 13:00, then you will see your time instead of the 12:00, as the event is in progress, so its startinig time is the current time.
 * You can add an event that will happen in 10 days by running `plan event -n future -s 12:00 -e 13:00 -d 10`.
 You will not see it after running `plan` today, but you will see it if you run `plan` in 10 days.
+* As with tasks, you can add an `-r` flag to events to make them recurring.

 ### Actions
 * The number on the left of the tasks and events is their index.